jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 done
 ```

-The files containing the counts were then merged together to create the OTU table:
+The files containing the counts were then merged together to create the human DNA virus OTU table:

 ```sh
 # Make OTU table